MiraReisinger/NLP_assignment2_group4/README.md

 * `requirements.txt`

-For spaCy we strongly recommend using the version stated in the [requirements.txt](https://github.com/MiraReisinger/NLP_assignment2_group4/blob/main/requirements.txt) as newer versions created issues with the custom tokenizer.
+For spaCy we strongly recommend using the version stated in the [requirements.txt](https://github.com/MiraReisinger/NLP_assignment2_group4/blob/main/requirements.txt) or at least a very similar one as newer versions created issues with the custom tokenizer.

 ## Results
 ![results_v1](https://user-images.githubusercontent.com/67761190/156067192-7b4b1449-53c3-41cd-8c81-635f532cea44.PNG)